odinserj/odinserj.net/_drafts/hangfire-pro.md

     <em>Nothing is being loaded, don't let it hypnotize yourself!</em>
 </p>

+But every time I faced with Windows Services, message queues and other difficult-to-understand and hard-to-maintain entities.
+That is why I started to develop [Hangfire](http://hangfire.io), background job system for .NET, an alternative to Rails' [Sidekiq](http://sidekiq.org).

 Slightly more than a year passed from the [first commit](https://github.com/HangfireIO/Hangfire/tree/d58a619ebc487ef28bef8c6e7f4df8e1d51ee8c5) and [first version](https://www.nuget.org/packages/HangFire/0.1.0) of Hangfire.
 This is my first open-source project that is being used more than in one organization, and this was an amazing experience for me to grow the project from scratch.
 I'm glad to see more and more people coming to the project and giving positive ratings and feedback.